Mr & Mrs 420

-Mr & Mrs 420 is a Punjabi comedy film directed by Ksshitij Chaudhary and starring Yuvraj Hans, Jassi Gill, Babbal Rai, Binnu Dhillon and Jaswinder Bhalla in lead roles.
+Mr & Mrs 420 is a 2014 Punjabi comedy film directed by Ksshitij Chaudhary and starring Yuvraj Hans, Jassi Gill, Babbal Rai, Binnu Dhillon and Jaswinder Bhalla in lead roles.
 It was released worldwide on 14 March 2014.
 A sequel titled Mr & Mrs 420 Returns was released on 15 August 2018.
+The film is an adaptation of Sailesh Dey's Bengali play Joymakali Boarding.